-I’ve felt the exact same way you’re feeling right now.
+I’ve felt the exact same way that you’re feeling right now.

-It’s tough trying to know where to look.
-However, today I’m going to quickly run through 11 different places I use to find quality content to share on social media, for myself and for my clients.
+It’s tough trying to figure out where to look.
+That’s why in today’s blog, I’m going to quickly run through 11 different places I use to find quality content, to share on social media, for myself and for my clients.

-This is the most important one that I believe you should be using.
-You need to have a list of experts in your industry who are out there creating content that is valuable to your audience.
+This is the most important please I believe you should be using.
+You need to have a list of experts in your industry, who are out there creating content that is valuable to your audience.

-In this day and age, I believe there is 100% some page or person sharing great content that your audience would find valuable.
+In this day and age, there is likely to be a page or person sharing great content, that your audience would find valuable.
 Seek them out.

-It’s really as easy as Googling “Influencers in the <insert industry>”
+It’s really as easy as Googling “Influencers in the [insert industry type] industry.”

-One tool that I’m really loving at the moment is Feedly.
-They allow you to create boards around a specific industry or topic, follow blogs in that niche, and then you’ll have a consistent stream of content to share.
+One tool that I’m loving at the moment is Feedly.
+Feedly allows you to create boards around a specific industry or topic, follow blogs in that niche, and have a consistent stream of content to share.

-This has been massive for me while running different pages, too.
-I’ve been able to create a board for each specific business page I’m running and receive related content for the industry it’s in.
+This has been incredibly helpful for me, while running different pages too.
+I’ve been able to create specific boards for each business page I’m running and receive related content for that particular industry.

-The bonus is that this tool is on desktop and on mobile.
+The bonus is that Feedly is available on desktop and on mobile.
 Plus, they make it incredibly easy to share across platforms.

 Another great content curation tool is Quuu.
-This awesome tool provides you with suggested content based on whichever industry you’re in.
+Quuu is a great tool that provides you with suggested content, based on whichever industry you’re in.

-It’s actually crazy how specific some of the content they suggest for you is.
-There are some other cool features too, like their massive content library that you can go through.
+It’s sometimes unbelievable how specific some of the content suggested for you can be.
+Another cool feature is their massive content library, which you can browse through.

-Although this tool is paid, it starts from as little as $15 per month.
-They also have a free trial you can check out, too.
+Although Quuu is a paid tool, it starts from as little as $15 per month.
+They also have a free trial, which you can also check out.

 Although they have a tonne of extra features on the paid version, the free version still does a great job and should be added to your marketing toolbelt today.

-Often overlooked, but Google Alerts can be a handy little tool to use and it only takes a few minutes to check each day.
+Often overlooked, Google Alerts can be a handy little tool to use, and it only takes a few minutes to check each day.

-Basically, Google Alerts allows you to set up a notification whenever there is a mention of a specific keyword online.
+Google Alerts allows you to set up a notification, whenever there is a mention of a specific keyword online.
 This can be handy for tracking mentions of your brand, but it’s also great for finding content based on specific keyword terms.

-Say you wanted to follow the keyword “Australian Wines”.
-Now you can set that alert for daily, weekly, etc – and receive content straight to your email that has mentions of that keyword.
+Say you wanted to follow the keyword “Australian Wines.”
+Now you can set that alert to remind you daily, weekly, etc – and receive content straight to your email that has mentions of that keyword.
 Easy!